 JDG Basketball Shooting School

 Shooting Schools are small group sessions focused solely on improving shooting mechanics.
-Film study and fundamental drill work advanced gradually through attainable goals improve shooting form over a 6-week period.
+Film study and fundamental drill work advance the athlete gradually through attainable goals in order to improve shooting form over a 6-week period.

 Drills are filmed, and video feedback provides a clear and accurate picture of specific details pertaining to the shooter’s mechanics.
-This ensures that only necessary corrections are being addressed and time is not wasted attempting to fix non-issues.
-Today basketball is a Positionless game with a heavy emphasis on shooting development.
+This ensures that only necessary corrections are being made and time is not wasted attempting to fix non-issues.
+In today's game, basketball is a positionless sport with a heavy emphasis on shooting in order to keep proper spacing and stretch the floor.
+If you can shoot, you can play!

 *includes shot video breakdown and t-shirt